sudhinjyothis/sudhinjyothis/README.md

 </p>

-## :sassy_man:  About me
+##  About me
-- :school: I am a BE student at Sahyadri college of engineering mangalore
+- I am a BE student at Sahyadri college of engineering mangalore
-- :technologist: I love using Software as a solution for every `Problem`
+- I love using Software as a solution for every `Problem`
-- :computer: I am a full stack developer
+- I am a full stack developer
-- :student: I’m currently learning: `Cyber Security` and `React native`.
+- `Cyber Security` and `React native`.
-- :nerd_face: Always `learning new things`
+- `learning new things`

 <br>